frozenfrank/cs340-assignments/strategy-exercise.md

 AiStrategy *-- ComboManStrategy

-note for StrongManStrategy "Deal heavy damage, but duck slow" note for FastManStrategy "Doge with high probability, but deal low damage" note for ComboManStrategy "Combine abilities from other strategy patterns"
+note for StrongManStrategy "Deal heavy damage,<br> but duck slow" note for FastManStrategy "Doge with high probability,<br> but deal low damage" note for ComboManStrategy "Combine abilities from other<br> strategy patterns"
 ```